jjarokergc/puppet-drawio/README.md

 ## Architecture

-The module depends on `puppetlabs-java` and `puppetlabs-tomcat` modules but implements its own systemd-based management of the tomcat instance which bypasses the Tomcat scripts (e.g. catalina.sh) in favor of directly running Tomcat in Java.
+The module depends on `puppetlabs-java` and `puppetlabs-tomcat` modules.
+This module implements its own systemd-based management of the tomcat instance which bypasses the Tomcat scripts (e.g. catalina.sh) in favor of directly running Tomcat in Java.

-SSL offloading, caching and security (such as ModSecurity firewall) is provided by an Nginx reverse proxy (which is not part of this module).
-This module implements only the proxied server.
+SSL offloading, caching and security (such as ModSecurity firewall) is provided by an Nginx reverse proxy to the drawio Tomcat instance via an HTTP connector.
+The Nginx reverse proxy is not part of this module.

 A yaml data file, in the form of Puppet hiera, is used for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.